7 min read

 Secure Shell (SSH) is a cryptographic network protocol used for an encrypted connection between a client and a server.
 The ssh client creates a secure connection to the SSH server on a remote machine.
 The encrypted connection can be used to execute commands on the server, X11 tunneling, port forwarding, and more.

-There are a number of SSH clients available both free and commercial, with OpenSSH being the most widely used client.
-It is available on all major platforms, including Linux, OpenBSD, Windows, macOS and others.
+There are a number of SSH clients available, both free and commercial, with OpenSSH being the most widely used client.
+It is available on all major platforms, including Linux, OpenBSD, Windows, and macOS.

 ssh) to login to a remote machine and run commands or perform other operations.

 ssh and can be invoked from the terminal.
 The OpenSSH client package also provides other SSH utilities such as

 OpenSSH client is preinstalled on most Linux distributions by default.
 If your system doesn’t have the ssh client installed, you can install it using your distribution package manager.

 sudo apt update

 Most Windows users are using Putty to connect to a remote machine over SSH.
 However, the latest versions of Windows 10 include an OpenSSH client and server.
 Both packages can be installed via the GUI or PowerShell.

 To find the exact name of the OpenSSH package, type the following command: